-"China, US law experts discuss human rights issues," Shanghai Daily, December 8, 2015 (discussing Sixth Annual Sino-U.S. Dialogue on the Rule of Law and Human Rights to which Aaron was part of the American delegation of experts).
+"China, US law experts discuss human rights issues," Shanghai Daily, December 8, 2015 (discussing Sixth Annual Sino-U.S. Dialogue on the Rule of Law and Human Rights to which Aaron was part of the American delegation).

 "Should the Law on Tipping be Changed?"
 NYU Law School, December 2, 2015 (video of Aaron Halegua moderating and speaking on a panel at NYU Law School's Center for Labor and Employment Law).

-Rich Calder and Danika Fears, "Sleazer geezer says he’s too old to sexually harass employee," New York Post, November 3, 2015 (discussing sexual harassment case litigated by Aaron Halegua and Legal Aid Society that resulted in highest fine ever issued against employer by the New York City Commission of Human Rights).
+Rich Calder and Danika Fears, "Sleazer geezer says he’s too old to sexually harass employee," New York Post, November 3, 2015 (discussing sexual harassment case litigated by Aaron Halegua and colleagues at The Legal Aid Society that resulted in the highest fine ever issued against an employer by the New York City Commission of Human Rights at that time).

 Aaron Halegua's book chapter on Chinese immigrant workers selected as the "Immigration Article of the Day" by the ImmigrationProf Blog, October 12, 2015.

 Sukjong Hong, "‘This only happened because people organized.’
 Nail salon workers speak out after NYT exposé," Fusion, August 24, 2015 (a graphic report referencing the Babil Nails case and SWEAT campaign).